-- 3.3 The Trustee has appointed Mercer to act as discretionary investment manager, by way of Mercer's Dynamic De-risking Solution, to implement the Trustee's strategy whereby the level of investment risk reduces as the Fund's funding level improves.
+- 3.1 The Trustee has appointed Mercer to act as discretionary investment manager, by way of Mercer's Dynamic De-risking Solution, to implement the Trustee's strategy whereby the level of investment risk reduces as the Fund's funding level improves.
 In this capacity, and subject to agreed restrictions, the Fund's assets are invested in multi-client collective investment schemes ("Mercer Funds").
 The Mercer Funds are domiciled in Ireland (for traditional asset classes), and Luxembourg and the Cayman Islands (for private markets assets).
-The Ireland-domiciled collective investment schemes are managed by a management company (Mercer Global Investments Management Limited ("MGIM"), the Luxembourg-domiciled funds are managed by Mercer Alternatives (Luxembourg) S.à r.l and the Cayman Islands-domiciled funds are managed by MPIP III GP, LLC and, respectively, these entities have appointed Mercer Global Investments Europe Limited ("MGIE"), Mercer Alternatives AG ("Mercer AG"), and Mercer Investments LLC ("Mercer LLC") as investment managers of the Mercer Funds. - 3.4 In practice, assets in the Mercer Funds are invested with third party fund managers based in countries such as Ireland, UK and USA.
-Mercer has expertise in identifying, selecting and combining highly rated fund managers who are best placed and resourced to manage the Fund's assets on a day to day basis. - 3.5 In considering the appropriate investments for the Fund the Trustee has obtained and considered the written advice of Mercer, whom the Trustee believes to be suitably qualified to provide such advice.
-The advice received and arrangements implemented are, in the Trustee's opinion, consistent with the requirements of Act (as amended). - 3.6 For the avoidance of doubt, Mercer has been appointed to provide strategic investment advice, including delegation of the Trustee's asset allocation policy, for the Fund's DB Section. - 3.7 In addition to the funds managed by Mercer, the Trustee also has holdings with the following external investment managers: - Alinda Capital Partner - BlackRock
+The Ireland-domiciled collective investment schemes are managed by a management company (Mercer Global Investments Management Limited ("MGIM"), the Luxembourg-domiciled funds are managed by MPIP III GP, LLC and, respectively, these entities have appointed Mercer Global Investments Europe Limited ("MGIE"), Mercer Alternatives AG ("Mercer AG"), and Mercer Investments LLC ("Mercer LLC") as investment managers of the Mercer Funds. - 3.2 In practice, assets in the Mercer Funds are invested with third party fund managers based in countries such as Ireland, UK and USA.
+Mercer has expertise in identifying, selecting and combining highly rated fund managers who are best placed and resourced to manage the Fund's assets on a day to day basis. - 3.3 In considering the appropriate investments for the Fund the Trustee has obtained and considered the written advice of Mercer, whom the Trustee believes to be suitably qualified to provide such advice.
+The advice received and arrangements implemented are, in the Trustee's opinion, consistent with the requirements of Act (as amended). - 3.4 For the avoidance of doubt, Mercer has been appointed to provide strategic investment advice, including delegation of the Trustee's asset allocation policy, for the Fund's DB Section. - 3.5 In addition to the funds managed by Mercer, the Trustee also has holdings with the following external investment managers: - Alinda Capital Partners; and - BlackRock. - 3.6 Further details are set out in the SIA.